-February is Black History Month.
-To honour this, we have paired up with Guelph Black Heritage Society the last 3 years to produce Lantern Ale.
+February is Black History Month and to honour this, we have collaborated with Guelph Black Heritage Society for the last 4 years to produce Lantern Ale.
 A portion of all sales from this product go directly to the society and the initiatives they are pursuing.
 Guelph Black Heritage Society strives to create a cultural, historical and social community center within Guelph and Wellington County at Heritage Hall.

 The 1880 building that Guelph Black Heritage Society has been working out of since 2012 is a former British Methodist Episcopal Church which had ties to the Underground Railroad.
 At that time, the lantern was a symbol of hope and safety, guiding people to freedom.
 It is believed that a lantern placed in the window of a home was used as a sign to identify a safe house along the underground railroad.
 With help from our talented designer, Cai Sepuis, we’ve created a label that tells the story behind the lantern.